caseywatts/caseywatts.github.io/workshops.md

 - Attendees will be able to identify the four types of input to look out for.
 - Solo Activity: Attendees will identify inputs from each of the four categories for an experience. -->

-## Team Skills
+## Team Skills Workshops

-Team Skills workshops focus on interactions between team members which help people feel included.
+Team Skills Workshops focus on interactions between team members which help people feel included.
 Not only will marginalized individuals feel much more like a part of the team, but the team’s work output will also benefit enormously from having everyone’s ideas incorporated.

 Inclusive Communication Workshops: